gnosis/dex-docs/docs/tutorial-api-order.md

 ##  Set Allowance for the sell token

-In order for your order to be tradable, the owner account has to allow the [GPv2 Allowance Manager](https://etherscan.io/address/0x7d8e28184408bc4790e79fd08ed67f7ebacbebcc) to spend the sell tokens on their behalf.
-You may either set a limited allowance (at least the amount of tokens you intend to sell) or an unlimited allowance (2**256 - 1)
+In order for your order to be tradable, the owner account has to allow the [GPv2 Vault Relayer](https://etherscan.io/address/0xC92E8bdf79f0507f65a392b0ab4667716BFE0110) to spend the sell tokens on their behalf (if you are using an existing Balancer v2 approved token or the Balancer Vault's internal balance you may skip this step).
+You may either set a limited allowance (at least the amount of tokens you intend to sell) or an unlimited allowance (2**256 - 1).

 This can either be done using Etherscan, e.g. to set an unlimited allowance for USDC by visiting <https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48#writeProxyContract> and setting